-No, Capital One does not own Credit one, nor are they affiliated in any other way.
+No, Credit One is not owned by Capital One , nor is Credit One affiliated in any other way with the much larger Capital One.
 While Capital One and Credit One Bank have similar names and branding, they are two separate credit card issuers and financial entities.

 Founded in 1984, Credit One Bank is a subsidiary of Credit One Financial, a financial services corporation headquartered in Las Vegas.
 Capital One was founded a decade later, in 1994, and is currently headquartered in McLean, Virginia.

 In terms of credit card offers, Credit One mainly serves people with below-average credit.
 Capital One has a wider selection of credit cards, catering to consumers across the entire credit score spectrum.

 Popular Credit One and Capital One Credit Cards Comparison

 Yes, Credit One Bank is a legit bank that has been issuing unsecured credit cards for people with limited credit and bad credit since 1984.
 Credit One Bank has a B+ rating from the Better Business Bureau and is considered to be a major credit card company by the market research firm J.D.
 Power.… read full answer